 Ultimately, they filed for chapter 11 bankruptcy, after only about 2 years in business.

-This is where a lot of weight-loss ideas and/or plans fall short.
+This is where a lot of fitness, weight-loss, fat-loss ideas and/or plans fall short.

 Great ideas on paper, but execution is such a critical factor for success, if not the most important.